AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ### Pipelined process auto-start {#pipelined-auto-start}

-The pipelined process must be started automatically.
+The [!DNL pipelined] process must be started automatically.
 To do it, set the element in the configuration file to autostart="true":

 ```